VikashChauhan51/resultify/README.md

 # ResultifyCore

-ResultifyCore is a .NET library providing `Result`, `Option`, `Outcome` and `OneOf` patterns to simplify error handling, optional values, and type discrimination.
+**ResultifyCore** is a .NET library providing `Result`, `Option`, `Outcome`, `OneOf` and `Guard` patterns to simplify error handling, optional values, and type discrimination.
 It includes extension methods for fluent API support and enhanced readability.

 ## Installation